 Other tribes in the state know what it’s like to be hit with natural disasters that impact a community for decades.
 The Lumbee Tribe of North Carolina, which is a state-recognized tribe, is helping to coordinate disaster relief efforts for its western neighbors, partnering with a religious organization called the Burnt Swamp Baptist Association.
 The tribe has collected donation items and sent teams to assess the damage in the western part of the state.
 Members of the Lumbee Tribe Boys & Girls Club spent a week putting together hygiene kits, and children made coloring cards for affected families.

-John L. Lowery, tribal chairman of the Lumbee Tribe of North Carolina, said their community went through two natural disasters — Hurricane Mathew in 2016 and Hurricane Florence in 2018 — and they know the road to recovery is long.
+John L. Lowery, tribal chairman of the Lumbee Tribe of North Carolina, said their community went through two natural disasters — Hurricane Matthew in 2016 and Hurricane Florence in 2018 — and they know the road to recovery is long.

 “We want to do our part to support our neighbors in the mountains of North Carolina during this difficult time following the devastation of Hurricane Helene,” he said.
-“We know how hard it is to live through great loss and we want to help these families.”
+“We know how hard it is to live through great loss, and we want to help these families.”